- Travel and Places»

 7. Elysium, which holds Auckland House and Longwood and reaches out towards the Bharari spur.

-The first four hills are in western part of Shimla, the next two in central and the last one is in north-west.
+The first four hills are in the western part of Shimla, the next two in central and the last one is in the northwest.

 Shimla has a subtropical highland climate which is cool in winters and warm during in summers.

 The temperature range throughout the year varies from −4 °C to 31 °C. The temperature fluctuates between 19 °C to 28 °C in summer, and between −1 °C to 10 °C in winter.